nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development.md

 ---
-title: 'Striving for Performance and Design Harmony in Web Development'
+title: Striving for Performance and Design Harmony in Web Development
+description: >-
-description: In modern web development, a fine balance between performance and user-centric design is key.
+  In modern web development, a fine balance between performance and user-centric design is key.
 It doesn't just enhance visitor retention; it deepens their interaction with the content.
 My recent project provided me a deep dive into achieving this delicate balance.
 Here is a recount of my experience and the insights that I’ve gained.
 date: 2023-09-20
-author: Nizar
-permalink: /{{ title | slugify }}/index.html
-cover: 'assets/design-cover.jpg'
+cover: /uploads/smartphone-showing-design-definition.jpg
-socialImage: '/assets/images/performance-design-harmony-social.jpg'
+coverAlt: Close-up of smartphone screen displaying the definition of 'design'
-caption: 'Photo by <a href="https://unsplash.com/@edhoradic">Edho Pratama</a> on <a href="https://unsplash.com/photos/T6fDN60bMWY">Unsplash</a>'
+caption: Photo by <a href="https://unsplash.com/@edhoradic">Edho Pratama</a> on <a href="https://unsplash.com/photos/T6fDN60bMWY">Unsplash</a>
+socialImage: /uploads/smartphone-showing-design-definition-social-image.jpg
 tags: [web, static-sites]
-draft: false
 ---

 In modern web development, a fine balance between performance and user-centric design is key.
 It doesn't just enhance visitor retention; it deepens their interaction with the content.
 My recent project provided me a deep dive into achieving this delicate balance.
 Here is a recount of my experience and the insights that I've gained.